artoman42/MLE_Homework_Artem_Hrachov/README.md

 ```bash
 docker run -dit training_image
 ```
-For moving model, you also need to create folder `models` on your machine manually.
+For moving model, you also need to create folder `models` on your machine manually(But if you run python script locally, it will be created automatically with python-script)..
 Then, move the trained model from the directory inside the Docker container `/app/models` to the local machine using:
 ```bash
 docker cp <container_id>:/app/models/<model_name>.keras ./models